How hydrodynamic interactions alter polymer stretching in turbulence: Concluding remarks

-In homogeneous isotropic turbulence that is devoid of mean shear, chains with and without HI \citep{ppv23} do not exhibit persistent folded configurations, as demonstrated by their smooth distributions of extension.
+In homogeneous isotropic turbulence that is devoid of mean shear, chains with and without HI \citep{wg10,vwrp21,ppv23} do not exhibit persistent folded configurations, as demonstrated by their smooth distributions of extension.
 The strong influence on the behaviour of chains of the anisotropy of the turbulent flow offers an interesting counter-point to the mild influence of the non-Gaussian distribution of strain-rates (evidenced by the success of the Gaussian random flow in emulating isotropic turbulence with and without HI \citep{ppv23}).
 It appears that some statistical features of the flow---degree of isotropy---do strongly affect chain stretching, while other features---non-Gaussian extreme straining---do not.
 With this in mind, it would be interesting to study the dynamics of chains in an anisotropic Gaussian random flow, and to examine how the likelihood of persistent folded configurations depends on the degree of anisotropy.
 More generally, the possible effect of the statistical properties of the flow on the stretching of polymers should be borne in mind while developing multiscale models for turbulent polymer solutions, and models should therefore be tested in different canonical turbulent flows.

 \acknowledgments We thank Samriddhi Sankar Ray (ICTS, Bengaluru) for sharing his database of Lagrangian trajectories in homogeneous and isotropic turbulence.
-A.G. gratefully acknowledges the PhD Fellowship received from the IITB-Monash Research Academy (year 1) and from the Prime Ministers Research Fellowship Scheme (years 2-4).
+A.G. gratefully acknowledges the PhD Fellowship received from the IITB-Monash Research Academy (year 1) and from the Prime Minister's Research Fellowship Scheme, Ministry of Education, Govt. of India (years 2-4).
 The work was supported by the Indo–French Centre for the Promotion of Advanced Scientific Research (IFCPAR/CEFIPRA, project no. 6704-1).
 J.R.P. acknowledges his Associateship with the International Centre for Theoretical Sciences (ICTS), Tata Institute of Fundamental Research, Bengaluru, India.
 D.V. acknowledges the support of Agence Nationale de la Recherche through Project No.~ANR-21-CE30-0040-01.
 Simulations were performed on the IIT Bombay workstations \textit{Gandalf} (procured through DST-SERB grant SRG/2021/001185) and \textit{Aragorn} (procured through the IIT-B grant RD/0519-IRCCSH0-021).